ome/ansible-role-omero-server/README.md

 - `omero_server_systemd_environment`: Dictionary of additional environment variables.

 Python virtualenv
-- `omero_server_virtualenv`: Use a virtualenv for most OMERO.server dependencies, ignored on Python 3 (a virtualenv is always used).
 - `omero_server_python_addons`: List of additional Python packages to be installed into virtualenv.
-  Alternatively you can install packages into `/opt/omero/server/venv` independently from this role.
+  Alternatively you can install packages into `/opt/omero/server/venv3` independently from this role.
-  Requires `omero_server_virtualenv: True`.

 Backups
 - `omero_server_database_backupdir`: Dump the OMERO database to this directory before upgrading, default empty (disabled)